Utah Court Records

 Are Arrest Records Public in Utah?

 Yes.
 Arrest Records are public in Utah.
-The Government Records Access and Management Act (GRAMA) under the Utah State Legislature protects the public's right to view and access arrest records in Utah.
-This state law ensures that members of the public can view or access arrest records upon submitting a request to the proper authority.
+The Government Records Access and Management Act (GRAMA), passed by the Utah State Legislature, protects the public's right to view and access arrest records.
+This state law ensures that almost anyone may view or access arrest records upon submitting a request to the proper custodian.

-However, certain information is not open to the public, including juvenile records, sealed or expunged records, or records ongoing investigations.
-Note that the exemptions to arrest record disclosure may vary depending on the agency in charge of the record.
+Note that the exemptions to arrest record disclosure and the process to obtain arrest records may vary depending on the agency in charge of the record.

 What is Included in Utah Arrest Records?

-A typical Utah Arrest Record primarily contains information on the individual's identity, criminal activity, and details of the suspect.
-This information includes the following:
+A typical Utah arrest record primarily contains the individual's identity, description, and the details surrounding the arrest.
+This information includes a combination of the following:

-- The Individual's Physical Description: Such description may include the person's skin color, height, eye, race, and unique features such as tattoos, piercings, and body markings.
+- The Individual's Physical Description: This description may include the person's age, height, eye color, race, ethnicity, and unique features such as tattoos, piercings, and body markings.

 - Full Name and Other Personal Information: The complete name and personal details of the individual are important and included in the record.
 Other information may include the individual's birthplace, home address, and job location.

 - Arrest information of the Suspect: The suspect's booking date, time, and number/code.
-Other details on the arrest include arrest type, location, fingerprints, mugshots, bail amount, or outstanding warrants.
+Other details in the arrest include arrest, location, fingerprints, mugshots, bail amount, and outstanding warrants.

-- The Individual's Crime Details: This may include the type of crime involved and the person's crime occurrence rate based on statements.
+- The Individual's Crime Details: This may include the type of crime involved and the charges filed against them

-- The record also contains a description of the interrogation process under any of the law enforcement agencies responsible for the arrest.
+- The record may describe the interrogation process under any of the law enforcement agencies responsible for the arrest.

 - Case disposition